dgilland/hashfs/README.rst

 .. code-block:: python

     # Set the `depth` to the number of subfolders the file's hash should be split when saving.
-    # Set the `length` to the desired length of each subfolder.
+    # Set the `width` to the desired width of each subfolder.
-    fs = HashFS('temp_hashfs', depth=4, length=1, algorithm='sha256')
+    fs = HashFS('temp_hashfs', depth=4, width=1, algorithm='sha256')

-    # With depth=4 and length=1, files will be saved in the following pattern:
+    # With depth=4 and width=1, files will be saved in the following pattern:
     # temp_hashfs/a/b/c/d/efghijklmnopqrstuvwxyz

-    # With depth=3 and length=2, files will be saved in the following pattern:
+    # With depth=3 and width=2, files will be saved in the following pattern:
     # temp_hashfs/ab/cd/ef/ghijklmnopqrstuvwxyz